Buy To Let Mortgages For Multiple Properties

 Special features of what we offer include:

-- Specialist service for landlord with multiple properties
+- Specialist service for landlords with multiple properties

-- Exclusive Rates - Access to btl deals not available on the high street
+- Exclusive rates - Access to buy to let deals not available on the high street

 - We have lenders who will take into account previous defaults and missed payments